lillekat/lillekat.github.io/frolik.md

 ### [NCPC – Nordic Collegiate Programming Contest](https://nordic.icpc.io)

-NPCP, sometimes known as _Danmarksmesterskaberne i programmering_, is the “official” yearly Nordic programming contest for universities.
+NPCP, sometimes known as _Danmarksmesterskaberne i programmering_, is the “official” yearly Nordic programming contest for universities with a few hundred participants in the Nordic countries.
 NCPC is the first step on a series of events culminating in the ICPC world finals.

-* Next event: 8 October 2022; Kantinen i Biocenteret, Copenhagen University, Ole Maaløes Vej 5, 2200 København N.
+* Next event: 8 October 2022; Copenhagen event is organised by _Netcompany_ and held in Kantinen i Biocenteret, Copenhagen University (Nørre Campus), Ole Maaløes Vej 5, 2200 København N. [NCPC 2022 Website](https://nordic.icpc.io/ncpc2022/)

 Five hours, teams of three, registration required (to be announced).
-Extremely high quality problems; easiest problems are like easy Lille Kat, super atmosphere, so everybody should participate.
+Extremely high quality problems; the easiest problems are like easy Lille Kat, the atmosphere is super, so _everybody_ should participate.

 ### [Will Code for Drinks](https://thorehusfeldt.github.io/wcfd/)